How Accurate is an Ultrasound in Determining Your Conception Date?

 There are several reasons it’s important to get an accurate gestational age for your pregnancy, such as:

-• Gestational age determines what options are available to you: If you are considering abortion or seeking an abortion clinic, you need to know how far along you are before you can get any procedures done.
+- Gestational age determines what options are available to you: If you are considering abortion or seeking an abortion clinic, you need to know how far along you are before you can get any procedures done.
 Doctors can only use some methods up to a certain point in pregnancy, so an accurate age is vital.

-• Gestational age helps estimate when you possibly conceived: Knowing how far along you are helps you estimate your conception date.
+- Gestational age helps estimate when you possibly conceived: Knowing how far along you are helps you estimate your conception date.
 You may want this for personal reasons.
 You might also need it in order to determine who the father of the baby is.

-• Gestational age determines your due date: Babies are generally born 40 weeks after conception.
+- Gestational age determines your due date: Babies are generally born 40 weeks after conception.
 By knowing approximately how far along you are in your pregnancy, you can determine when you are most likely to give birth and make adequate preparations.

-Where to Get an Ultrasound
+Where Can I Get an Ultrasound?

 You can get an ultrasound at almost every OB-GYN office, but if you don’t already have a doctor it can be difficult to make a timely appointment.
 That’s why we offer free limited ultrasounds at our clinic.
 If you schedule a free pregnancy test at our clinic and it comes back positive, you’re automatically qualified to get a free ultrasound as well.